Dynamical Stability of Threshold Networks over Undirected Signed Graphs

-A \emph{signed graph} is a tuple $G = ((V, E \cup D), z)$, where $G$ is a non-directed graph with set of nodes $V$, set of edges $E$ and set of self-loops $D$, and $z: E \to \{-1, 1\}$ is an \emph{assignation of signs} for each edge in $G$.
-In the rest of the paper, we will denote by $(G,z)$ a signed graph without self-loops.
-In addition, we will denote by $n$ the number of nodes of $G$, i.e., $n = |V|$, $m$ its number of edges, i.e. $m = |E|$, and finally $d^{+}$ (resp. $d^{-}$) its number of positive (resp. negative) self-loops of $(G,w)$.
+\paragraph{Signed graphs} A \emph{signed graph} is a pair $(G=(V,E), w)$, where $G$ is an undirected graph (possibly with self-loops) with a set of nodes $V$, a set of edges $E$ and where $w: E \to \{-1, 1\}$ is a \emph{sign assignment} for each edge in $G$.
+In addition, we denote by $n$ the number of nodes in $G$, i.e., $n = |V|$, by $m$ the number of edges (not counting self-loops) of $G$, and by $d^{+}$ (resp. $d^{-}$) the number of positive (resp. negative) self-loops of $(G,w)$.
 Notice that $|E| = m + d^- + d^+$.